lennoncc/Reclaim/ProjectDocument.md

 ## Game Feel
 **Ferica Ting:**
-We originally had arrow keys for the hit box, but then we changed it to larger rectangular boxes to account for spacing and sizing.
-The arrow keys were too small and close to each other, which does not provide the most optimal game feel.
+We originally had arrow keys for the hit box, but then we realized that the spacing and sizing and the arrows did not provide the most optimal game feel.
+The arrows were a bit too small, so we ended up changing the arrows to larger rectangular boxes.
+Consequently, we also changed the input keys from arrow to DFJK.
+The DFJK keys go across the keyboard and correspond to the ordering of the rectangles.
+It did not make sense to keep the arrow keys as input, since it is not intuitive which keys would correspond to which rectangles.

 ## Cross-Platform
 **Anthony Vu:**